GULibrarySandbox/intro-data-wrangle/content/4-lesson.md

 - `Facet by blank` - a binary facet of 'true' or 'false'.
 Rows appear in the 'true' facet if they have no data present in that column.
 This is useful when looking for missing data.

 #### Activity - what data is missing in `Crash_Type` column

-Use facets to find out how many records are missing crash type data?
+Use facets to find out how many records are missing crash type data.

-{% include modal.md button="Solution 2" title="Activity 2 solution" text="Select Facet > Customized facets > Facet by Blank or Null
- Result: 13.
-All correspond to the `Crash_Nature` type of Hit Animal, so it might be possible to identify the missing values from this information." color="success" %}

-Activity 2 solution " text="Select Facet > Customized facets > Facet by Blank or Null.
+- Select `Facet > Customized facets > Facet by Blank or Null`.
+Result 13

-Result: 13.
-All correspond to the `Crash_Nature` type of Hit Animal, so it might be possible to identify the missing values from this information."  ***This needs to be fixed.

 --------

-# Fixing data in bulk via Common Transformations & Clustering
+### Fixing data in bulk via Common Transformations & Clustering

-### Trim Leading and trailing whitespace using facets
+### Trim Leading and trailing whitespace using facets & common transformation

 Words with spaces at the beginning or end are particularly hard for we humans to tell from strings, but the blank characters will make a difference to the computer.
 We usually want to remove these at the beginning of a project.
 OpenRefine provides a tool to remove blank characters from the beginning and end of any entries that have them.